cwallwork/dolmenwood/content/Dolmenwood/Mechanics.md

 ---
-lastSync: Wed Nov 05 2025 10:17:18 GMT-0500 (Eastern Standard Time)
+lastSync: Sun Nov 09 2025 20:19:05 GMT-0500 (Eastern Standard Time)
 ---
 ### Checks
 Roll 1d20 and add your modifier.
 The DM will tell you if you succeed or not.
-A roll of a natural 20 can indicate a Critical Success (yes, and).
-A natural one can indicate an exceptional failure (no, and), also called a Fumble.
+A roll of a natural 20 can indicate a Critical Success.
+A natural one can indicate an exceptional failure, also called a Fumble.
 #### Modifiers

 Ability scores add (or subtract) modifiers to damage rolls.